12 RV Living Tips for New and Seasoned RVers

 3. Know Your RV

-Each camper we’ve owned has come with a suitcase of user manuals.
-There was an instruction booklet on everything from how to clean and service our RV and awning to the fire extinguisher and everything in between.
-There was even a manual on RV tires.
+Every camper we’ve owned has come with a stack of user manuals—covering everything from how to clean and maintain the RV and awning to guides for the fire extinguisher, appliances, and even the tires.

 We read through every manual and downloaded the online versions as a backup.
 Having a PDF version will make searching for a specific topic faster and easier.
 There are also build sheets, diagrams for each fuse box and information on proper tire inflation.
 We’ve referenced all the information many times throughout our years of RVing.